 Catherine visited the sensory room at the MBU, where mothers do activities such as infant play and massage, and the video therapy room where she was shown the beneficial outcomes of video therapy work.

-Once again the bringing out her thrifty side, Duchess recycled her maternity wardrobe.
+Once again the bringing out her thrifty side, The Duchess of Cambridge recycled her maternity wardrobe.
 She chose her gorgeous Seraphine Natasha Coat that she first wore in 2015.

-Underneath the coat, Duchess once again wore Seraphine ‘Florrie’ dress.
+Underneath the coat, The Duchess of Cambridge once again wore Seraphine ‘Florrie’ dress.

-Today was the last appearance of Duchess before Sweden and Norway tour next week.
+Today was the last appearance of The Duchess of Cambridge before Sweden and Norway tour next week.
 Stay tuned for regular tour updates!!